Scroll to navigation

 Produce additional output.

-If udev synchronisation is enabled, verify that udev operations get performed correctly and try to fix up the device nodes afterwards if not.
+If udev synchronization is enabled, verify that udev operations get performed correctly and try to fix up the device nodes afterwards if not.

 Display the library and kernel driver version.